Faculty-Led: Italian Renaissance - 10 Days

 • Guided walking tour of the hidden squares & neighborhoods of Venice

-• Guided tour of "fair Verona"
+• Guided tour of Juliet’s House in Verona

 • Visit Palazzo Ducale